kyiithelord/manageasulike/README.md

 ### Production Monitoring

-The setup includes Prometheus monitoring for:
+The setup includes sample Prometheus monitoring for:
 - Pod health and availability
 - CPU and memory usage
 - Database connectivity
 - Backup job status

+**Prerequisites:** Ensure your cluster has a metrics server installed for HPA and a Prometheus/Grafana stack for monitoring.

 **Useful Commands:**
 ```bash